alf808/soupy-rigmarole/businessbox.md

 ![ec2 sg](ec2_legal_sg.png)

 ## **Servers - EC2**
-[x] Servers should be accessible via bastion over SSH but not publicly accessible via SSH w/ the exception of bastion(s)
+- [x] Servers should be accessible via bastion over SSH but not publicly accessible via SSH w/ the exception of bastion(s)

+- [x] Patching with SSM
 **Server patching with Systems Manager (SSM)**
   * created a role with policy **AmazonSSMManagedInstanceCore** and attached to EC2 instances to be patched and then set up patch manager in Systems Manager